 Solutions containing aluminum salts are drying agents commonly found in OTC antiperspirants.
 Prescription doses of aluminum salts are available to treat excessive sweating.

 Astringents are liquid drying agents that shrink and contract the skin.
-The most commonly used astringent solutions contain aluminum acetate (Burow solution or Domeboro® solution).
+The most commonly used astringent solution is aluminum acetate solution.
 Usually applied with dressings or as soaks, astringents are used to treat infectious eczema, oozing skin lesions, and pressure sores.
 Witch hazel is also a popular OTC astringent.

 Skin disease is often accompanied by itching.
 Itching and mild pain can sometimes be controlled with OTC agents such as camphor, menthol, pramoxine, zinc oxide, or (by prescription in the United States) a lidocaine and prilocaine mixture.
-Calamine is soothing but may not be effective against itching.
+Calamine is a common soothing agent that helps relieve itching somewhat and can also help dry out the skin.

 Antihistamines, which block certain types of allergic reactions, are sometimes included in topical preparations to relieve the itching associated with allergic reactions.
 Doxepin is an effective topical antihistamine for many conditions.
 Because the antihistamine diphenhydramine (common in many nonprescription topical preparations) can trigger an allergic reaction when applied to the skin, doctors do not usually recommend it.
 Taking antihistamines by mouth (orally) does not seem to produce this type of skin reaction, so oral rather than topical antihistamines are preferred to relieve itching.
 Benzocaine, an anesthetic that had been used to relieve itching, can also trigger allergic reactions and so is not recommended.